dplochcoder/Silksong.Benchwarp/Benchwarp/Data/ReviewNotes.md

   - Hang_08[right2] does not exist, and warping there puts you at a different transition.
 Its partner, Cog_11_Destroyed[left1], softlocks the game when you try to warp there.
   - Hang_16[door1] needs special handling in act 3 mode
   - Hang_01 and Hang_07 are in the Choral Chambers titled/map area

+### Hunter's March
+  - Ant_08 should be Halfway Home / Greymoor
+  - Ant_Queen should be Far Fields
+  - Ant_19 titled area should be Chapel of the Beast
+  - Note - Ant_20[door1] is fine, even if the chapel has been closed.
+However keeping the door open after getting Beast crest should be handled

 ### Doors with dynamic targets
     - Shadow_04__left1: collider obstacle.